Calendar items are listed in the following order: Community/Local, Sports, Religion and ongoing events under Clubs/Health/Self-Help.

 Love reading and nature?
 Discover new books and programs, all while experiencing the beauty of Mercer Botanic Gardens.
 The new one-room library offers a rotating selection of books and full array of programming under the Treehouse pavilion in the East Side Gardens.
 Patrons can also request books online and pick them up at Mercer.
 The library replaces some services formerly offered at Baldwin Boettcher Library, which closed due to severe flood damage from Hurricane Harvey.
 The library is open Monday-Friday, 10 a.m.-4 p.m.
 For library activities, visit www.hcpl.net/location/baldwin-boettcher-branch-library-mercer-park.

 -Tuesdays, 8-11 a.m.
-Gardening - Tropical.
-Volunteers 16 and older can join a Mercer horticulturalist in the Tropical Garden to work with palms, plumerias, bamboo, and special collections.
-Wear closed-toe shoes and bring a wide-brim hat, sunscreen and water.
+Gardening in the Tropical Garden.
+Join a Mercer horticulturalist in the Tropical Garden to work with palms, plumerias, bamboo, and special collections.
+Wear closed-toe shoes and bring a wide-brim hat, sunscreen, and water.
 Tools and gloves will be provided.
-Ages 12–15 may volunteer with parent or guardian participation.
-Contact Mercer’s volunteer coordinator at 713-274-4160 to schedule visits.
+Volunteers must be 16 or older.
+Children between 12 and 15 may only volunteer with a parent or guardian present.
+Contact Mercer’s volunteer coordinator at 713-274-4160 in advance to schedule a visit.

 -Tuesdays, 8-11 a.m.
 Gardening – Natives and Shakespeare.
 Volunteers 16 and older can join a Mercer horticulturalist in the Native and Shakespeare Gardens for planting, grooming, pruning, weeding, and mulching.
 Wear closed-toe shoes, gloves, and a wide-brim hat, and bring sunscreen and water.
 Tools and gloves will be provided.
 Ages 12–15 may volunteer with parent or guardian participation.
 Contact Mercer’s volunteer coordinator at 713-274-4160 to schedule visits.